 Domestika is a platform specializing in creative-centered training and courses.
-For a small fee, you can learn about copywriting, design, crafts, advertising and so on.
+For a small fee, you can learn about copywriting, design, crafts, advertising, etc.

 Many platforms provide you with training and certifications in copyediting and copywriting.
 Some of them are even offered for free.

-If you are keen to learn more, I would suggest you start with YouTube.
+If you want to learn more, I suggest you start with YouTube.

-There are tons of tips, techniques and methods you can learn freely with YouTube.
+You can learn many tips, techniques, and methods freely with YouTube.
 When you get better, consider enrolling in professional courses to add to your professional credentials.

 5. Can the copyeditor and copywriter be the same person?

 The consensus is that the same person can carry out copywriting and copyediting tasks of the same copy (or content).